armory/docs-cdaas/content/en/reference/deployment/config-role-based-manual-approval.md

 ## Configure role-based manual approval

-In your deployment manifest, add a `requiresRole` field to your manual approval.
+In your deployment manifest, add a `requiresRoles` field to your manual approval.

 ```yaml
 ...